bogadrian/gatsby-final/src/posts/deep-linking-reactnative-expo.md

 I had to say it: It was not a walk in a park!

-I mean, setting up deep linking for a React Native project buil with the Expo!
+I mean, setting up deep linking for a React Native project built with Expo!

-It may look like, but it is not!
+It may look like being easy, but it is not!

 Why?